 In 2014, after 9 years in the retail industry, Ms. Chan joined the Company where she is responsible for the management of the real estate portfolio and treasury investments of the Group.
+She is also an executive director of the board of Playmates Toys Limited.
 Ms. Chan is a sister of Mr. Chan Kwong Fai, Michael and Mr. Chan Kong Keung, Stephen.